FairwindsOps/polaris/docs/cli.md

       Runs the webhook webserver

 # global flags
 -c, --config string                    Location of Polaris configuration file.
     --disallow-exemptions              Disallow any exemptions from configuration file.
+    --disallow-config-exemptions       Disallow exemptions set within the configuration file.
+    --disallow-annotation-exemptions   Disallow any exemption defined as a controller annotation.
     --kubeconfig string                Paths to a kubeconfig.
 Only required if out-of-cluster.
     --log-level string                 Logrus log level. (default "info")

 # dashboard flags
     --audit-path string          If specified, audits one or more YAML files instead of a cluster.